TwinLizzie/Sylvie-2021/documentation/theory/consciousness.md

 Think about the advice that is usually given to us whenever we encounter emotional difficulties, hardships and problems in our lives:
 "Talk to a friend" or "Find yourself a good therapist" or "Write down your feelings in a journal".

-But Is it really the case that we *need* language in order to create thoughts, or could it be that language itself *is* thought?
+But is it really the case that we *need* language in order to create thought, or could it be that language itself *is* thought?
 What came first, the chicken or the egg?

-Simply put, all that Language is, is just the expression of Logic.
-The expression of Reality.
-Commands.
-Statements.
-Language is Code.
+What we can confidently say is that language is Logic.
+Language is Reality.
+It is Command.
+It is Statement.
+It is Code.

 ### Language as an Encoder of reality